greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Class-Notes.markdown

 * Battery ("intentional application of unlawful force") is a general intent crime.
 All that is required is the intent to apply the force.
 You don't need to that the force is unlawful.
 * "Unlawful force" just describes the type of force.
 * "forest land" in the CA arson statute isn't a material element.

+## October 4
+### Mistakes of fact
+* Cts may refer to the MPC in mistake of fact cases even if they're a common law jursid. just to clear things up.
+* **MPC**
+	* Mistake of fact can negate mens rea only if the facts as ∂ believed them to be wouldn't be a crime.
+In that case, ∂ can be convicted of the crime he's charged with, but only sentenced for the crime he would've committed if his mistaken beliefs were true.
+* **Common Law**
+	* General intent - Mistake of fact has to be honest and reasonable
+		* If facts were as you believed them to be & it would've still been a crime, you can be convicted of the crime you were charged with *and* sentenced on that charge.
+	* Specific intent - Mistake of fact just has to be honest.
+No need to be reasonable.
+		* If you don't have the prohibited mental state on this analysis, you'll still likely be convicted of lesser included offense.

+#### Bell v.
+State
+* MPC has a strict liability default for age-related offenses, but it's 10.

+### Mistakes of law
+* General rule: mistake of law is no defense, unless:
+	* Mistake is based on official interpretation
+	* Knowledge of the law is an element of the crime
+	* No

+#### People v.
+Marrero
+* If the reason you're mistaken about the law is because you relied on an official interpretation to the law to your detriment, you're not culpable.
+The gov't essentially coerced you
+* Usually an intermediate appellate ct. interprets a statute, you act based on that interp. and then a higher court invalidates that interpretation
+* Can you use this defense?:
+	* Was interpreter in a position of authority?
+	* Was it an official statement?
+	* Does the jurisdiction apply to you?
+* Question here is whether "state" in the statute applies to just "prison" or to "any penal correctional facility," also?
+* Ct. says a mistaken interpretation of the statute doesn't suffice.
+* In MPC jurisd. a mistaken reading of the statute isn't enough.
+There has to be some subsequent mistaken official interpretation of the statute.
+* ∂ just wants to apply the rule of lenity, but since the statutory interp issue is off the table, it's no longer relevant.